metaleap/mojo/session/readme.md

 func (me *Ctx) KnownKitImpPaths() (kitImpPaths []string)
 ```
 KnownKitImpPaths returns all the import-paths of all currently known `Kit`s.
+`KnownKitImpPaths` establishes its own protected context and must never be
+called within one.

 #### func (*Ctx) ReloadModifiedKitsUnlessAlreadyWatching